gboone/gboone.github.io/_posts/2014-12-14-18f-three-months-in.md

 - US Government
 - Public service
 - Impact junkies
-layout: post
+lat: 38.904722
+lng: -77.016389
+loc: "Washington, DC"
 ---
 When I left my last job the company threw one last happy hour for me—a typical send-off for that firm.
 While we were mingling around the bar my co-workers were asking me how I was feeling about the move.
 Earlier that week someone on my account asked me if I felt any "trepidation" about going to the GSA and for the most part people were supportive and congratulatory.

 At the happy hour, though, one of the company's newer employees told my wife something interesting: "Unlike most people," he said, "I actually became more